nhpkhanh-lk/cubevn.github.io/tutorial-9.md

 ---

-## 本章で学んだ事
+## Study in this chapter

 1. Explain about Instantiating of Entity
 1. Explain about setting method when linking Entity with Form Type
-1. フォームタイプファイルの修正箇所の説明を行いました。
+1. Explain about the modification place of Form type file
-1. リクエストオブジェクトとフォームオブジェクトの紐付け方法の説明を行いました。
+1. Explain about linking method of Request Object and Form Object
-1. サブミット・入力値判定の説明を行いました。
+1. Explain about method of submit/input value judgment
-1. エンティティマネージャーへのエンティティの登録の仕方を説明しました。
+1. Explain about method of registering Entity to Entity Manager.
-1. エンティティマネージャーでの保存方法の説明をしました。
+1. Explain about saving method in Entity manager.
-1. データ登録時の各画面を確認しました。
+1. Check each screen when registering data
-1. 登録データーの確認を行いました。
+1. Conduct the check of registration data